linnykoleh/Spring/Notes.md

 ## Application Context

+- In Spring, an object implementing the `ApplicationContext` interface is a container.
-The application context in a Spring application is a Java object that implements the `ApplicationContext` interface and is responsible for:
+- The application context in a Spring application is a Java object that implements the `ApplicationContext` interface and is responsible for:
     - Instantiating beans in the application context.
     - Configuring the beans in the application context.
     - Assembling the beans in the application context.
     - Managing the life-cycle of Spring beans.

 Some commonly used implementations of the `ApplicationContext` interface are:
 - **AnnotationConfigApplicationContext** - Standalone application context used with configuration in the form of annotated classes.
+    - This type of application context is used with standalone applications that uses Java configuration, that is classes annotated with `@Configuration`.
 - **AnnotationConfigWebApplicationContext** - Same as `AnnotationConfigApplicationContext` but for web applications.
 - **ClassPathXmlApplicationContext** - Standalone application context used with XML configuration located on the `classpath` of the application.
 - **FileSystemXmlApplicationContext** - Standalone application context used with XML configuration located as one or more files in the `file system`.